HypothesisWorks/hypothesis/guides/review.rst

    a bug in Hypothesis or in the way the user wrote the code or the test.
 4. The changelog must be kept up to date by creating a RELEASE.rst file in the root of the repository.
-Notes on whether to bump the minor version or patch version can be found in ``CONTRIBUTING.rst``.
+Notes on whether to bump the minor version or patch version can be found in the documentation guide.
 For complicated markup, consider building the docs and manually checking the changelog for formatting errors that didn't result in a compilation error.